o-samurai/idenv/README.md

 # idenv
 Set up your computer application and environment.

+## Prerequisite

+- Powershell5 to run script.
+- [Virtualbox](https://www.virtualbox.org/) for environment on vagrant.

 ## Usage

 Use the PowerShell5 to run idenv.
 It run may exit powershell.